 Benefits of Hiking in Springtime

-Spring is a popular season for hiking in the Red River Gorge, and for a good reason.
-The weather is mild, with temperatures ranging from the mid-50s to th mid-70s, making it an ideal time for outdoor activities.
+Spring is a popular season for hiking in the Red River Gorge and for a good reason.
+The weather is mild, with temperatures ranging from the mid-50s to the mid-70s, making it an ideal time for outdoor activities.
 The spring rains bring the flowers and foliage to life, creating a vibrant and colorful landscape.
 Hiking in the spring also allows for spotting wildlife, such as birds, deer, and even black bears, as they emerge from hibernation.
 Another benefit of springtime hiking is that the trails are generally less crowded than in summer.
 This means you'll have more space to enjoy the scenery and enjoy the area's natural beauty!
-So here is a list of some great hikes that we think you will enjoy, especially during spring.
+So here is a list of great hikes we think you will enjoy, especially during spring.

 Download a map of the Red River Gorge below!

-Best Springtime Hikes in the Red River Gorge
+Top Hikes in the Red River Gorge

 Chimney Top Rock is a popular hike in the Red River Gorge, offering breathtaking views of the surrounding landscape.
 The trail is relatively short, at just 0.6 miles each way, but it's pretty steep, with a total elevation gain of 260 feet.
 The hike's highlight is the stunning rock formation at the trail's end, which offers panoramic views of the gorge and the surrounding forest.
 Download a free map below!

-Gray's Arch is a popular and awe-inspiring hike through the Red River Gorge, featuring 1.5 miles of spectacular rock formations and panoramic views; with an elevation gain of 260 feet.
+Gray's Arch is a popular and awe-inspiring hike through the Red River Gorge, featuring 1.5 miles of spectacular rock formations and panoramic views, with an elevation gain of 260 feet.
 Gray's Arch stands at its peak - towering over 50ft tall and extending 100ft wide!
 A breathtaking view awaits you at the summit, making it the perfect place to snap that special moment together or even ask someone for their hand in marriage.
 This is rated as a medium on all trails, and the Martins Fork parking lot serves as your access point to this majestic trail.